 For proper daily hydration, a generally accepted rule of thumb is to make sure that you consume one ounce of water for every half-pound of your body weight.
 After a particularly boozy night out, you might want to step up your water consumption even more.
 Remember, by the time you experience the obvious symptoms of dehydration, your cells are already craving water and feeling the adverse effects.

 When we sweat, go to the bathroom, or otherwise lose fluids during a festive night out, our bodies are also losing electrolytes, which we need to maintain our energy and keep our internal systems in balance.

 To help restore these much needed electrolytes—including sodium, potassium, magnesium, phosphorous, and calcium—you may want to raise another glass.
 This time, though, don’t fill it with champagne or a tequila sunrise, but with an electrolyte-dense drink like coconut water (or your favorite sports drink, in a pinch).

 Fresh-squeezed fruit juices may also help you feel better.
 In particular, experts say that orange juice may help alleviate some of your hangover symptoms as it’s high in potassium and contains fructose, which may help your body metabolize alcohol more quickly.

 Eat a Light Meal

-Some people can’t stomach food when they’re coping with a hangover; for others, a huge, greasy breakfast is de rigueur as a recovery mechanism.
+Some people can’t stomach food when they’re coping with a hangover.
+For others, a huge, greasy breakfast is de rigueur for a full recovery.

 Most health experts encourage anyone suffering from a hangover to aim for somewhere in between these two extremes —eat a meal, but keep it light and focus on replenishing your electrolytes.

-To that end, there are a few hangover “superfoods” that come highly recommended from various sources, including:
+To that end, there are a few hangover “superfoods” that come highly recommended from health experts, including:

 - Ginger (which helps reduce nausea and vomiting)